Eliot Bailen, cello, artistic director, co-founder

 Peter Weitzner, double bass

-Eliot Bailen, cello, artistic director, co-founder.
-Strings Magazine writes, "At Merkin Hall (NYC) 'cellist Eliot Bailen displayed a warm focused tone, concentrated expressiveness and admirable technical command always at the service of the music."
-Eliot Bailen is principal cello of the New York Chamber Ensemble, Westfield Symphony Orchestra, Orchestra New England, New York Bach Artists, Teatro Grattacielo and the New Choral Society.
-Founder and Artistic Director of the Sherman Chamber Ensemble, whose performances the New York Times has described as "the Platonic ideal of a chamber music concert."
-Mr. Bailen also performs regularly with the Saratoga Chamber Players, 'Modern Works,' the Cape May Music Festival and the Sebago-Long Lake Chamber Music Festival and is founder of the series Chamber Music at Rodeph Sholom in New York.
-He is assistant-principal cello of the Stamford Symphony and appears frequently with leading New York area orchestras such as the Orchestra of St. Luke's, New York City Opera and Ballet, American Symphony, New Jersey Symphony, Musica Sacra and the Oratorio Society of New York.
-He has recorded for Nonesuch, Koch International, Deutsche Grammophon, Delos, New World, Beanstalk, BMG and Flying Dutchman Records and has been heard as solo cello in numerous Broadway shows.
+Eliot Bailen, cello and Artistic Director, co-founder.
+Eliot Bailen's active career as a cellist, composer and teacher covers a broad span of activity.
+Strings Magazine writes, "At Merkin Hall (NYC) cellist Eliot Bailen displayed a warm focused tone, concentrated expressiveness and admirable technical command always at the service of the music."
+Principal cello of the New York Chamber Ensemble, New Jersey Festival Orchestra, Orchestra New England, New York Bach Artists, Teatro Grattacielo and the New Choral Society, Mr. Bailen is also Founder and Artistic Director of the Sherman Chamber Ensemble whose performances the New York Times has described as "the Platonic ideal of a chamber music concert.."
+Recently appointed Artistic Director of the New York Chamber Ensemble, Mr. Bailen performs regularly with the Saratoga Chamber Players, Bronx Arts Ensemble, the Cape May Music Festival and the Sebago-Long Lake Chamber Music Festival and is Founder and Artistic director of Chamber Music at Rodeph Sholom in New York.
+He appears frequently such orchestras as the Orchestra of St. Luke's, New York City Opera and Ballet, American Symphony, New Jersey Symphony, Musica Sacra and the Oratorio Society of New York and is Assistant-Principal cello of the Stamford Symphony.
+He has recorded for Nonesuch, Koch International, Deutsche Grammophon, Delos, New World, Beanstalk, BMG and Flying Dutchman Records and continues to be heard as solo cello in numerous Broadway shows.
 Mr. Bailen received his Doctor of Musical Arts (DMA) from Yale University and is on the cello and chamber music faculty at Columbia University and Teachers College.
 Graduating in 1977 with High Honors in Music and French Literature from Wesleyan University in Connecticut, Mr. Bailen also holds an M.B.A. in Finance from New York University where he was awarded the coveted Slater Prize for Entrepreneurship.
 In 2002, he was awarded the Norman Vincent Peale Arts Award for Positive Thinking.

 Sarah Adams, viola, performs locally with the New York Chamber Ensemble, the Claring Chamber Players, the Sherman Chamber Ensemble, the Friends of Mozart, and the Saratoga Chamber Players.
 She is principal violist of the Brooklyn Philharmonic and the Riverside Symphony.
 She is the violist of the Roerich Quartet, performing and recording in NYC, upstate New York and Vermont.
 Formerly violist with the Cassatt Quartet and assistant principal violist with the Houston Symphony Orchestra, Ms. Adams is a member of the American Ballet Theatre, and performs with Orpheus Chamber Orchestra, the American Symphony Orchestra, the New York City Opera Orchestra, and the Orchestra of St. Luke's, among others.
 She has performed as soloist with the Jupiter and Riverside Symphonies in Alice Tully Hall as well as in recital with the New York Viola Society.
 Ms. Adams' festival appearances include the Bard Music Festival, the Cape May Music Festival, the Windham Music Festival, the Sherman Chamber Music Festival, and the Catskill Mountain Foundation concerts.
 Ms. Adams has been teaching viola and chamber music at Columbia University since 1993.